sparkle-preference/discord_bot/README.md

 #### How does it work ?

-  The bot requests the seed generator made by Eiko https://github.com/turntekGodhead/ori_coop_server using the parameters of the command.
-Then, it extracts the seed and the spoiler download link and download the actual files.
+  The bot requests the seed generator made by Eiko https://github.com/turntekGodhead/ori_coop_server using the parameters of the command then save the data in the seed and the spoiler.

   Once the files are successfully downloaded, they are uploaded in the channel where the command has been called.